Elephants at the L.A. Zoo

 Learn about our elephant program, our approach to animal care, and our commitment to conserving and protecting this endangered species

-Billy the bull was relocated from Malaysia – which has experienced tremendous wildlife habitat loss in recent decades – as a four-year-old 28 years ago.
-The L.A.
-Zoo is the only home that Billy has ever known.
+Billy the bull arrived as a young calf from Malaysia – which has experienced tremendous wildlife habitat loss in recent decades.
+He is 32 years old.

 Many people care deeply about elephants – due to their size, their majesty, their intelligence, and their precarious status in the wild.
 Naturally, we get lots of questions from these people about our program at the L.A.
 Zoo.

-Other people – namely, animal activists – are seeking to make animal care decisions in place of trained experts.
-Some are advocating that Billy be moved from his home at the L.A.
+Other people — who lack an understanding of the expertise and dedication that the daily care of elephants demands — are seeking to take animal care decisions out of the hands of highly qualified zoo professionals who have committed to their lives to preserving and protecting the species.
+Some of these individuals are advocating that Billy be moved from his home at the L.A.
 Zoo to a sanctuary, erroneously believing such an environment would be best for him.

-Elephants of Asia was purpose-built to be the best home for elephants.
-Billy, Tina, and Jewel benefit from tremendous resources, a dedicated staff, and cutting-edge technologies.
+Elephants of Asia was designed to be the very best home for elephants.
+Billy, Tina, Jewel, and Shaunzi benefit from tremendous resources, a dedicated staff, and cutting-edge technologies.
 They are ambassadors for their species, which is facing extinction in the wild.
-By raising awareness of the plight of their wild counterparts, Billy, Tina, and Jewel are saving Asian elephants.
+By raising awareness of the plight of their wild counterparts, Billy, Tina, Jewel, and Shaunzi are saving Asian elephants.

 The children who form passionate relationships with animals by visiting the Zoo today will be the veterinarians, biologists, wildlife conservationists, and animal advocates of the future.
 Without the opportunity to educate our public about Asian elephants and other imperiled animals, the fight to protect them in the wild will be lost.